 Ethics: We check the producers and ensure ethical trade, including good working conditions, environmental protection and anti-corruption.

-Finance: We help to finance the trade, ensure payments as directly to the producers as possible, and invest in the production if necessary.
+Finance: We help to finance the trade, ensure payments as directly as possible, and invest in the value chain.

 warfair focus on countries affected by high- or medium-intensity conflict and fragility (as defined by the World Bank): Afghanistan, Burkina Faso, Burundi, Cameroon, Central African Republic, DR Congo, Iraq, Libya, Mali, Niger, Nigeria, Somalia, South Sudan, Sudan, Syrian Arab Rep. and Yemen.